AIPV2026/aipv2026.github.io/invited.markdown

 <img src="https://raw.githubusercontent.com/AIPV2026/aipv2026.github.io/main/assets/images/conrad_watt.jpg" style="height:170px; float:left; margin-right:15px;">
 </a>

+### Title: The Bright Future of Verification Slop

+Computer science researchers have traditionally viewed formal verification as an artisanal pursuit, but recent advances in automation and AI agent capabilities raise the tantalising possibility that large-scale, low-effort verification projects may become commonplace.
+Such push-button verification is anticipated in some circles as a potential solution for the untrustworthiness of AI-generated code.

+I argue that the credibility of past verification projects has come, in greater part than we like to admit, from the presumption that some scholarly humans considered the properties under verification important enough to dedicate significant effort to their proof.
+In a world where proof is cheap, I believe that the credibility of the average formal verification claim will therefore be significantly weakened.
+Analogous concerns have been raised in other disciplines where handcrafted contributions, presumed to be worthy of some attention, are becoming systematically displaced by AI-generated "slop".

+Thankfully, the mathematical certainty of the properties we prove and the outcome-focussed nature of our verification efforts put us in a better position than most to benefit from this new paradigm of cheap-to-produce, expensive-to-consume material.
+Drawing from my experiences in trying to get members of WebAssembly's industrial standards community excited about formal verification, I reflect on where our field might end up in the next few years if we find ourselves enjoying an embarrassment of riches.

 ### Biography
 Conrad Watt is an Assistant Professor at Nanyang Technological University, Singapore, working in formal methods and programming languages.
 He has made substantial contributions to theorem proving and mechanised verification, including formalising the WebAssembly specification, identifying specification issues, and developing verified interpreters and tooling adopted by the community.
 As Chair of the W3C WebAssembly Community Group, he has played a central role in the evolution and standardisation of WebAssembly and in the design of SpecTec, a domain-specific language and toolchain for WebAssembly specification.
 His work connects interactive proof, language design, and practical verification for real-world systems.